OutSystems/docs-support/src/enterprise/maintenance/multiple-db-catalogs-schemas.md

 For modules that were already published in the Platform Server, their catalog/schema is already set in the Platform Server, as for the others, the publishing proceeds as follows:

-* No catalog/schema is set for the module in the Platform Server: the user is asked to set the catalog/schema for the module, as if it were a new module;
+* No catalog/schema is set for the module in the Platform Server: the user is asked to set the catalog/schema for the module, as if it were a new module.

 * A catalog/schema is set for the module in the Platform Server: the catalog/schema set in the Platform Server overrides the one that comes with the module in the Solution.